kindid/someboy_build_instructions/README.md

 * Next, ensure that Bison is install `brew install bison`
 * Next, FORCE the Brew version of Bison is acccessible `brew link bison --force `
   * This is necessary as MacOS will pick an older version of Bison shipped with XCode
+  * THIS MAY NOT WORK in which case manually add `/usr/local/opt/bison/bin` to you PATH
 * Build RGBDS (this requires version 3+ of Bison)
 * Add the RGBS binaries to your PATH
 * Now head back to SameBoy and use `make -j $SOMEBIGNUMBER` to build SameBoy